friederikequint/SanityApp/planning/planning.md

 - **Constraints**
   - Exactly one mood selected
   - Once saved, mood cannot be changed
+  - CHANGED: Provide an explicit in-notice "here" affordance that reverts (deletes) today’s saved answer if it was a mistake

 ### 3.2 Local storage
 - Choose persistence mechanism (e.g., Core Data / file / SQLite)